bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 1 MIN((SIZE-RLIM)/4,8) Min((SIZE-RLIM)-M,512)

-Prerequisites: Time domain data in processing buffer 1 (TIME)
+Prerequisites: Time domain data in processing buffer (TIME)

 Description:
-`LPB` performs backwards linear prediction.
+`LPB` performs backwards linear prediction on an FID in the visible processing buffer.
 Based on the specified number of current data points, `LPB` calculates the values of the FID at earlier times.
 In a linear prediction calculation the points in the FID are modelled as a linear combination of an adjacent series of points in the FID.
 In the case of backwards linear prediction these points come after the point to be predicted.
 A set of coefficients used in this linear combination is fit such that this linear combination is accurate for a set of known good points in the FID and then in the case of backward linear prediction, they are used to replace points at the beginning of the FID.

 The first parameter, rlim, is the number of points to replace at the beginning of the FID.
 If rlim is omitted RNMR will not prompt for it and will replace only the first point in the FID.
 The value of rlim cannot exceed an eighth of the